swaptacular/swpt_accounts/protocol.rst

 recipient_identity : string
    A string which (along with ``debtor_id``) uniquely identifies the recipient's account.
-Different implementations may use different formats for the identifier of recipient's account.
+Different server implementations may use different formats for the identifier of recipient's account.

 prepared_at_ts : date-time
    The moment at which the transfer was prepared.